longtnqde160195-beep/simple-interest-calculator/README.md

 ./simple-interest.sh 1000 5 2

-The script will then output the calculated simple interest.
+The script will then promptly output the calculated simple interest.